 Our 2020 conference, Equity & Inclusion: A World-Class Education for All, explores the premise that you cannot achieve excellence in education without achieving equity.
-To this end, we have assembled for you some of the best national and international researchers with an interest in equity and excellence including Professor Gert Biesta (Maynooth University, Ireland), Professor Pasi Sahlberg (Gonski Institute for Education), Professor Adrian Piccoli (Gonski Institute for Education) and Professor Tanya Fitzgerald (University of WA), to share their insights into why equity and inclusion matter, what are the changes we should be seeking to education policy at the State and Federal levels, and how might research-informed practice help us to work differently ourselves – in our classrooms, in our schools and in our school collaborations – so that all students, regardless of background, achieve a world-class education.
+To this end, we have assembled for you some of the best national and international researchers with an interest in equity and excellence including Professor Gert Biesta (Maynooth University, Ireland), Professor Pasi Sahlberg (Gonski Institute for Education), Professor Adrian Piccoli (Gonski Institute for Education) and Professor Tanya Fitzgerald (University of WA), to share their insights into why equity and inclusion matter, what changes we should be seeking to education policy at the State and Federal levels, and how might research-informed practice help us to work differently ourselves – in our classrooms, in our schools and in our school collaborations – so that all students, regardless of background, achieve a world-class education.

 This year’s conference is planned as Part 1 of a 3 Part conference series – a trilogy – designed to help us to problematize the issues of equity and inclusion as they relate to our interests in an excellent education for all.
 Whilst the 2021 and 2022 conferences will be geared more to sharing professional practices that balance the equity and excellence agendas in education, our 2020 conference is intended to provide opportunities for us to explore current thinking.